yosbenj/ML-AI-World-Articles/README.md

 ![Ironhack logo](https://i.imgur.com/1QgrNNw.png)

 # Lab | Machine Learning & AI World
-Machine Learning now is one of the trending topics if you talk about technology.
+Machine Learning is now one of the trending topics if you talk about technology.
 Everyday a lot of material about this topic arrives to the media, not only news about new discovers but also a lot of tutorials and articles about people working on this.

 The objectives of this lab are:
-* Get introduced into this world through the latest most important news we have had in the last years.
+* Get introduced into this world through the latest most important news we have had in the last few years.
 * Guide you to do a deeper research to understand them better.
 * Practice your presenting skills

-So you will be asked to read a piece of news and then share it with your partners.
-This way, when we finish sharing, you will have a light idea of the most important events but also you will be able to dig into one specific better.
+So you will be asked to read a piece of news and then share it with your colleagues.
+This way, when we finish sharing, you will have a light idea of the most important events but also you will be able to dig into one specific topic a little better.

 ## How we will do it?